 This course is designed to be an environment for everyone to learn and construct a shared understanding of the material.
-Active participation by engaging with the lecture material, asking and answering questions (e.g. during office hours and in lab), and contributing to breakout sessions during lab time is expected.
-Being able to communicate understanding, and confusion, is critical to success in any discipline, and is very useful for learning.
+Active participation by engaging with the lecture material, asking and answering questions (e.g., during office hours and in lab), and contributing in a meaningful way to discussions during lab session is expected.
+Being able to communicate understanding, and confusion, is critical to success in any discipline, and is very useful for learning1.
 To encourage collaboration, lab discussions will be done in groups, and grades will not be assigned on a curve.